PTC

 Evidence in Action

-• Flex@PTC Hybrid Cadence Flex@PTC defines a hybrid routine of two in‑office days per week.
-This predictability reduces commute burden and helps employees protect boundaries, plan family time, and manage energy.
+• Flex@PTC Hybrid Cadence Flex@PTC defines a two-days-in-office rhythm (people managers often three), standardizing hybrid expectations across teams.
+This predictability reduces commute load and helps employees plan routines, protect focus time, and set clearer boundaries with their managers.

 Positive Themes About PTC